zentuit/soomla-ios-core/README.md

 ios-store
 ---
+**March 31st, 2014:** StoreController will automatically try to fetch prices for PurchasableItems that has a purchase type of PurchaseWithMarket.
+The product ids that'll be found in the App Store will update the associated 'AppStoreItem' in special fields: appStorePrice, appStoreLocale, appStoreTitle, appStoreDescription.

 **September 29th, 2013:** Server Side Verification is now implemented into ios-store.
 The server is a complimentary server provided by [SOOMLA](http://soom.la) to help you get your in-game purchases a bit more secured.
 This feature is not enabled by default.
 In order to enable Server Side verification go to StoreConfig.m and set  **VERIFY_PURCHASES = YES**.

 Want to learn more about modelV3?
 Try these: